alien9/driver_django/README.md

 `docker-compose up -d`

 The 443 and 80 ports are required in the host in order to receive and process requests.
+Ensure the proper name server settings to direct the requests to the nginx container, which will provide the web interface.

+## Development Environment

+# Requirements

+Python 3.8.5; PostgreSQL 9.4